mark-williams/exo/README.md

 set the distance to between 12 and 24 parsecs and temperature, T_eff to something low as we are looking at red dwarfs that will have rapidly orbiting planets, which suits are data.

-With tge results of that search we can use the star Id to look in [exomast](https://exo.mast.stsci.edu/) to see if exoplanets have already been found.
+With the results of that search we can use the star Id to look in [exomast](https://exo.mast.stsci.edu/) to see if exoplanets have already been found.

+Let's try:

+436013452 - no planets found

+Download the fits file containing pixel data for this star and look for transit spikes.